 Steve was not content with his bachelor’s degree.
 So, he continued at CSUEB obtaining a Masters of Business Administration (MBA) with options in business economics and finance.
 While finishing his bachelor’s degree and throughout the time he was working on his master’s, Steve worked part time at various independent companies in California selling mutual funds, life insurance, health insurance and other products to help individuals plan for their financial future.
 After completing his MBA, Steve finally decided it was time to change career paths from his current full time job, working in a hospital laboratory, to one more suited to his education.

-Steve teaches Corporate Finance, Investments, Derivatives, Security Analysis and Portfolio Management, Current Issues in Finance, and the Finance Capstone, and International Finance.
+Steve teaches Fundamentals of Finance, Theory of Investments, Financial Derivatives, Security Analysis and Portfolio Management, Current Issues in Finance, Finance Capstone, and International Finance.